- What is the LOINC code structure?

 A fully specified name in LOINC includes the following attributes:

 <component/analyte>:<kind of property>:<time aspect>:<system type>:<scale>:<method>

-Explain the "parts" of a LOINC code
+What are the "parts" of a LOINC code?

 A fully specified name of a test result or clinical observation has 5-6 main parts including: the name of the component or analyte measured, its property (substance concentration, mass, volume), the timing of the measurement, the type of sample (serum, urine, etc.), the scale of measurement (qualitative vs. quantitative, etc.), and the method (if it is relevant-RIA, Immune Blot, etc.).